PanosK92/SpartanEngine/docs/CONTRIBUTING.md

 # Code
 - Try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle whenever possible.

 - Choose the right tool for the job.
-Abstain from dogmas like "Only use orthodox c++" or "Only use modern C++".
+Abstain from dogmas like "Only use orthodox C++" or "Only use modern C++".

 - If you think you should add a comment, first try to see if the code structure and naming conventions can be more self documenting.
 If not, a comment can be added.
 In general, comments are good, as long as they explain what's inherently not obvious.